docker/docs/content/manuals/subscription/scale.md

 > Docker subscription plan in order to scale their subscription.
 >
 > Legacy subscriptions apply to Docker subscribers who last purchased or renewed
-> their subscription before November 15th, 2024.
+> their subscription before December 10, 2024.
 These subscribers will keep
 > their current plan and pricing until their next renewal date that falls on or
-> after November 15, 2024.
+> after December 10, 2024.
 To see purchase or renewal history, view your
 > [billing history](../billing/history.md).
 For more details about legacy
 > subscriptions, see [Announcing Upgraded Docker
 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).

 Docker subscriptions let you scale your consumption as your needs evolve.
 Except for legacy Docker subscription plans, all paid Docker subscriptions come with access to Docker Hub, Docker Build Cloud, and Testcontainers Cloud with a base